Asparaginase and Pegaspargase

 the Drug-Induced Liver Injury Network, but others are from users of LiverTox who have submitted data from an actual clinical case.
 All cases have been reviewed and cleared of personal identifiers and a brief comment added by the LiverTox editors.
 Click on the following link to view the submitted case reports that have been made publically available.

-Submitted Cases on Asparaginase
+Submitted Cases on Asparaginase and Pegaspargase

 REPRESENTATIVE TRADE NAMES